genardginoy/laravel_backend/README.md

 * Update the existing todo item
 * Delete a specific todo item

+### Comment Resource

+* Read the list of comment under a todo items
+* Read a specific comment under a todo items
+* Create a new comment under a todo item
+* Update the existing comment under a todo item
+* Delete a specific comment under a todo item

 #### API documentation

 * Todo entity -> [Click here](https://documenter.getpostman.com/view/23446250/2s7Z13jNjD)